billimek/dotfiles-old/README.md

 ## If you want to run vim in terminal

-* Make sure you install Solarized colorscheme in your terminal!
+* Make sure you install base16-tomorrow colorscheme in your terminal!
 * If you don't want to use solarized terminal, then make sure you do this:

       let g:yadr_using_unsolarized_terminal = 1